CoutHi/fetched/README.md

 If you have made changes to the source code and would like to compile it, but you don't want it to be a global command, run:

 `make`

+You'll need the package `stb` which may be named differently on different distributions.
+Look for something along the lines of `stb` or `libstb` or similar.

 ## Roadmap
 - More extensive information about the system.
     - [x] Disk usage